 - Brown rice

-“Yellow foods are ones that should be eaten moderately, such as lean meats and fish,” says Dr Gall.
-Whilst you don’t want to cut them all out (many providing protein; the building block muscle, skin, hair and nails), it’s a good idea to just watch your portion size.
+“Yellow foods are ones that should be eaten moderately on the Noom diet, such as lean meats and fish," says Dr Gall.
+Whilst you don't want to cut them all out as many make up parts of a good high protein diet and help build block muscle, skin, hair and nails, it's a good idea to just watch your portion size."

 Yellow foods include: